Hope Creek Care Center

 The new 245-bed facility, the Hope Creek Care Center, was constructed on a site located adjacent to a wooded ravine.
 On a tight schedule due to an agreed upon schedule negotiated with the Illinois Department of Public Health, the project was designed in phases as a fast track project, allowing phased state reviews and an earlier start of construction.
 The new facility has a Commons Building featuring a Main Street with main lobby and administration, banking center, chapel, dining room, activities center, library, barber/beauty shop and dental office and physical therapy.
 Located adjacent to the main lobby and main entrance, Main Street serves the needs of the facility and also the community as an outpatient facility.

 By moving the Hope Creek Care Center to Rock Island, local residents are now provided with a quality option for nursing home care that is more centrally located and doesn’t offer huge transportation obstacles.
-The boost in available patient beds is essentially in helping the community deal with an aging population in a welcoming environment.
+The boost in available patient beds is essential in helping the community deal with an aging population in a welcoming environment.

 126,000 square feet